mahroo12/fillactive-T5/README.md

-FitSpirit is looking for a technology too that will help them to increase engagement with teenage girls via social media channels and participation at their school-based virtual and in-person events
+FitSpirit is looking for a technology that will help them to increase engagement with teenage girls via social media channels and participation at their school-based virtual and in-person events.

 Team name : Lively